W4terF4ll/incremental-cookies/README.md

 # incremental cookies
-first try at making an incremental game this game is not planned to be playable on mobile
+first try at making a game
+this game is not planned to be playable on mobile made by W4terF4ll#7310

 -- PLANS --